Yandex Cloud

 Create a service account for cluster nodesCreate a service account for cluster nodes

-To create a service account to be used by Managed Service for Kubernetes nodes to download Docker images from the registry:
+To create a service account the Managed Service for Kubernetes nodes will use to pull the required Docker images from the registry:

-1. Write the folder ID from your CLI profile configuration to the variable:
+1. Save the folder ID from your CLI profile configuration to a variable:

 Bash